waleCloud/me/content/blog/scaling-frontend-apps-code-guidelines/index.md

 Because each new feature comes with its own folder, this technique scales considerably better.

-You can have files that aren't associated with any functionality and call them common/shared/core etc because you want to reuse code across several functionalities in your product.
+You can have files that aren't associated with any functionality and call them common/shared/core e.t.c. because you want to reuse code across several functionalities in your product.

 ___